Exact worst-case convergence rates of gradient descent: a complete analysis for all constant stepsizes over nonconvex and convex functions: Introduction

 \subsection{Prior work}

-The conventional analysis of gradient descent relies on a constant stepsize schedule and provides non-tight rates (for example, see the textbooks \cite{Nesterov_cvx_2018,bertsekas2016nonlinear,Boyd_cvx_opt,bubeck2014convex,Beck_first_order_methods_opt}).
+The conventional analysis of gradient descent relies on a constant stepsize schedule and provides non-tight rates (for example, see the textbooks \cite{Boyd_cvx_opt,bubeck2014convex,bertsekas2016nonlinear,Beck_first_order_methods_opt,Nesterov_cvx_2018}).
 Drori and Teboulle's seminal paper on performance estimation problem (PEP) \cite{drori_performance_2014} propelled the quest for precise convergence rates in first-order optimization methods, due to its systematic approach to analyze worst-case behaviors.
-The PEP frames the task of identifying an algorithm's most unfavorable behavior within a specific problem class as an optimization problem, often efficiently solvable by casting it as a convex semidefinite program.
-Taylor et al. \cite{taylor_smooth_2017} further improved the framework by introducing interpolation conditions as a necessary and sufficient tool to get exact convergence rates.
+The PEP frames the task of identifying an algorithm's most unfavorable behavior within a specific problem class as an optimization problem.
+Using relaxation techniques, they formulate the problem as a convex semidefinite program.
+Taylor et al. \cite{Taylor_2017_SIAM_Composite_convex,taylor_smooth_2017} advanced the framework by specifying conditions on when the relaxation is tight.
+Notably, they introduced interpolation inequalities as a necessary and sufficient tool for deriving exact performance bounds.
+The conditions they introduced for $\mathcal{F}_{\mu,L}$ functions are central to our derivations.

 Convergence rates of first-order methods applied to smooth convex functions have been extensively examined using PEP.
-For gradient descent, in \cite{drori_performance_2014} tight rates are proved for convex functions with stepsizes $\gamma L \in (0,1]$ and conjectured for $\gamma L \in (1,2)$; exact rates for strongly convex functions are conjectured for $\gamma L \in (0,2)$ \cite{taylor_smooth_2017} and proved when employing line-search \cite{deKlerk_Taylor_line_search_2017}.
+For gradient descent, in \cite{drori_performance_2014} tight rates are proved for smooth convex functions with stepsizes $\gamma L \in (0,1]$ and conjectured for $\gamma L \in (1,2)$; exact rates for smooth strongly convex functions are conjectured for $\gamma L \in (0,2)$ \cite{taylor_smooth_2017} and proved when employing line-search \cite{deKlerk_Taylor_line_search_2017}.
 Optimized first-order methods can be derived within the PEP framework, e.g., in \cite{Kim_Fesler_2021_OGM-G} for an optimal algorithm to decrease the gradient norm of smooth convex functions.
-A recent breakthrough by Teboulle \cite{Teboulle2022} establishes tight convergence rates for convex functions using stepsizes $\gamma L \in (1, \frac{3}{2}]$.
+A recent breakthrough by Teboulle \cite{Teboulle2022} establishes tight convergence rates for smooth convex functions using stepsizes $\gamma L \in (1, \frac{3}{2}]$.